T0nyMacaroni/tech-blog/content/posts/Offensive Security Training Opportunities in 2025 part 1.md

 TryHackMe is another gamified learning platform.
 It is focused on beginner friendly hacking labs to train individuals in penetration testing.

 #### [TryHackMe Learn Modules](https://tryhackme.com/hacktivities)
-Although their training module catalog is not as extensive as their competitors, TryHackMe offers training resources as a much cheaper price.
+Although their training module catalog is not as extensive as that of  their competitors, TryHackMe offers training resources as a much lower price.

 ##### Cost
 Free